ddnexus/pagy/pagy-on-docker/README.md

 ### Build

-You have a couple of alternative:
+You have a couple of alternatives:

 1. (recommended) Permanently set a few variables about your user in your IDE or system (it will be easier for the future):